roelandjansen/sdrangel-docker/readme.md

 In order to run docker commands as a normal user you will need to add your user to the `docker` group (using sudo once): `sudo usermod -a -G docker $USER`.
 Then you have to log out and back in to make it effective.

 Type `groups` to verify `docker` is in the list of groups your user belongs to.
+Or just type `id`.

+<h2>example commandline to do a quick test if the container starts/displays</h2>

+xhost +
+docker run -it --rm   -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix sdrangel/vanilla
+(control-d to exit the container)

 <h2>Get familiar with Docker</h2>